11 Plants That Repel Roaches

 In addition to its pest-repelling properties, rosemary is also a delicious herb that can be used in cooking.

-Its aromatic leaves can be used to season meats, potatoes, and vegetables, making it a great addition to any kitchen garden.
+Its aromatic leaves can season meats, potatoes, and vegetables, making it a great addition to any kitchen garden.

 Overall, incorporating rosemary into your pest-control routine can be an effective and natural way to repel roaches from your home.